c19witness/uk-covid19-inquiry/2023-10-18_module-2/3_Professor_Sir_Horby.rst

 **Professor Sir Horby**: On the second issue, yes.
 I think particularly, you know, my experience with NERVTAG, we were asked sort of technical operational questions that weren't really requiring, you know, heavy scientific inputs.

 On the first question, we were asked to revisit items, but I think often quite sensibly.
-And we come to this later, but the use of face coverings is one where it came back to NERVTAG, I think for good reasons.
+And we come to this later, but the use of :outline:`face coverings` is one where it came back to NERVTAG, I think for good reasons.

 **Lead Inquiry**: Do you believe that your learning, your meetings, your consultation was sufficiently transparent and known to the public?